jonodrew/uol-msc-cyber/CYM030 - Cybercrime/CYM030  week 07.md

 	- [Here's a cute Youtube explainer](https://youtu.be/emyi4z-O0ls?si=-eQzJoTg8hwg9y-L)
 - referrals are also very important
 	- criminals be reinventing society
-- the seller of GOVRAT, who is also its maker, used aliases such as 'spdrnman' and 'Peter Parker'.
+- the seller of GOVRAT, who is also its maker, used aliases such as '[[Daniel Kaye|spdrnman]]' and 'Peter Parker'.
 What can we learn from this?
 	- that he is a massive nerd, your honour
 - but also that he faced the struggle of criminals: balancing the need to be anonymous enough not to be found by law enforcement, while well-known enough to be trusted and to get work
 - it's a hard life 🎻